Abner-NM/alx-system_engineering-devops/0x02-shell_redirections/README.md

 18. Scrip 18: 18-letteronly - display all lines of the file /etc/ssh/sshd_config starting with a letter
 19. Script 19: 19-AZ - replaces all characters A and c from input to Z and e respectively
 20. Script 20: 20-hiago - removes all letters c and C from input
+21. Script 21: 21-reverse - script that reverse its input.